stone96123/DPM/README.md

 python train.py --config_file configs/OCC_Duke/dpm.yml MODEL.DEVICE_ID "('0')"
 ```

-We have set the validation set as Occluded REID when training on the Market-1501.
+1. We have set the validation set as Occluded REID when training on the Market-1501.
 Therefore, if you want to use the Market-1501, please modify it in the 'datasets/market1501.py'.

+2. Before training on the Occluded REID, please put the Rename.py under the dataset dir to rename the dataset.

 ## Evaluation